Haji Atta Ur Rehman

 Haji Atta Ur Rehman is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) from Constituency PP-210 (Khanewal-VIII) in the 2018 Pakistani general election.

 Khadim-e-Jahanian

 Haji Atta ur Rehman is social worker and known as Khadim-e-Jahanian in his constituency.
 He started his political career as City Nazim of Jahanian.
 During his tenure, he maintained the Electrification System, Drainage System and completed development projects in Jahanian.

-He provided the constituency with Electricity, Gas, NADRA Office, Passport Office, Filtration Plants, Roads, Schools, Upgradation of Hospital, BZU Buss Shuttle Service and many more.
+He provided the constituency with Electricity, Gas, Passport Office, Filtration Plants, Roads, Schools, Upgradation of Hospital, BZU Bus Shuttle Service and many more.